 - Use of music and songs to reinforce content.

-- 1:1 assistance provided by AEB instructors and classroom teachers.
+- 1:1 assistance provided by ABS instructors and classroom teachers.

 - Art making and self-expression through fashion: creating own fashion designs, decorating hats and scarves.
 Children will use arts and crafts supplies to personalize specialized dressing vests.
 Follow up class includes the use and history of hats.
 The children will discuss, feel, and model a variety of hats and choose hats to decorate for their teachers.
 Follow-up classes will include fabrication of hat designs for teacher and themselves.